cezarysanecki/parking-domain/README.md

 ## Educational goals

-I would like to learn below technologies/tools.
+I would like to learn the following technologies/tools.
 I need to consider which of them to use in the current project during the MVP phase.
-For sure, I will create anemic model using 3 layers architecture.
+Certainly, I will create an anemic model using a 3-layer architecture.

 - Very ugly 3 layered app (anemic models)
 - Refactoring